joesixpack/stakewars-III-challenges/5/README.md

 And then login to the user account with that password.
 Now do in order:

-1. Edit pool_name in near-init.sh to your to be signing wallet & pool name moniker.
+1. Edit pool_name in createnode.sh to your to be signing wallet & pool name moniker.

-2. Edit neard.service and set the correct paths to your user account.

-3. Run:
+2. Run:

 ```
 ./near-initnode.sh